Salakar/glauncher/README.md

 ![dev dependencies](https://img.shields.io/david/dev/salakar/glauncher.svg)
 ![License](https://img.shields.io/npm/l/glauncher.svg)

+## WIP

 Automatically boots your node app on google cloud compute instances using the startup script meta.

 This can be configured to pull the latest git changes from a specified branch, run npm install and then execs the app start script.

 Useful for Google Cloud load balanced instances that automatically scale.

 ## Getting Started